Max Planck Institute for Evolutionary Anthropology: Early Homo sapiens

-World Atlas of Language Structures
+Linguistics

 In 2005, the World Atlas of Language Structures, a project of the institute's former department of Linguistics, was published.
 The atlas consists of more than 140 maps, each displaying a particular language feature – for example order of adjective and noun – for between 120 and 1370 languages of the world.
 In 2008 the atlas was also published online and the underlying database made freely available.

-They also used to maintain the Glottolog until 2015, when it was taken over by the Max Planck Institute for the Science of Human History in Jena.
+The MPI EVA also maintained the Glottolog until 2015, when it was taken over by the Max Planck Institute for the Science of Human History in Jena.

-Early childhood language acquisition

-Researchers at the institute have developed a computer model analyzing early toddler conversations to predict the structure of later conversations.
-They showed that toddlers develop their own individual rules for speaking with slots into which they could put certain kinds of words.
+Researchers at the institute have developed a computer model analyzing early toddler conversations to predict the structure of later conversations, a central topic in the theory of language acquisition in humans.
+They showed that toddlers develop their own individual rules for speaking with slots into which they could put certain kinds of words, a topic now referred to as "chunking".
 The rules inferred from toddler speech were better predictors of subsequent speech than traditional grammars.

+Wolfgang Köhler Primate Research Centre

+Several bonobos (Pan paniscus) socializing in one of the indoor section of their enclosure at Pongoland.

+The Wolfgang Köhler Primate Research Centre, also publicly known as Pongoland, is a project of the MPI EVA and located at the nearby Leipzig Zoo.
+It was founded in April 2001 by MPI EVA researchers including then-co-director Michael Tomasello and primatologist Josep Call.
+It was named after the German psychologist Wolfgang Köhler, who pioneered the study of non-human primate cognition on captive chimpanzees in the Canary Islands, and is the only primate research institute in the world housing all four great ape taxa: chimpanzees, bonobos, gorillas, and orangutans.

+Researchers at the Centre have published hundreds of papers since its founding in 2001, including some of the first experimental evidence on theory of mind in non-human apes, as well as new research methodologies such as primate eye-tracking and the EVApeCognition Dataset, an open database encompassing 18 years of primate behavioral data from over 150 published papers.
+Notably, the discovery that chimpanzees expect other individuals to act based upon beliefs the observing chimp knows to be false, was first made at the Centre by primatologist Christopher Krupenye and colleagues.
+This has since become a popular diagnostic criterion for theory of mind in ethology, the study of behavior in non-human animals.